ck2860/CapstoneProject/README.md

 Please open your Anaconda Prompt and go to the directory where you downloaded the project code.
 Please read the directions below before you run the code.
 Note that the ```$``` is not part of the command.
 You may get warning messages due to the packages that are used in the code.

 1. For evaluations, you may compile [Evaluation](https://github.com/ck2860/MidtermCode-CondyKan/blob/master/Evaluation.py) with your chosen number of trials.
+The figure for evaluations should be in a pop-up window.

 There will be two arguments in your command line: the first one is the name of python file (Evaluation.py) and second one is the number of trials.
 For example, if you want to do 5 trials (it may take up to 5 minutes), you can run the line below:
 ```